mauritssilvis/challenges/java/basic_maven_project_intellij/README.md

 ### 2.4 Maven JAR plugin issues

-At least one issue may arise in relation to the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/).
+At least one issue may arise with the [Maven JAR plugin](https://maven.apache.org/plugins/maven-jar-plugin/).

 #### 2.4.1 no main manifest attribute, in basic-1.0-SNAPSHOT.jar